 Notes

-1 This is a compilation of the Queen Elizabeth II Medical Centre Act 1966 and includes the amendments made by the other written laws referred to in the following table.
-The table also contains information about any previous reprint.
+1 This reprint is a compilation as at 6 February 2009 of the Queen Elizabeth II Medical Centre Act 1966 and includes the amendments made by the other written laws referred to in the following table.
+The table also contains information about any reprint.

 Compilation table